Getting Mud Out of Your Carpet!In Winter on February 28, 2017 at 3:31 pm | Written by greenadmin

-Spring time and storm season is almost upon us, and with it comes lots and lots of mud.
+Springtime and storm season and fall weather can bring with it lots and lots of mud.
 Whether it’s from our kids or our pets, mud season is on its way.

 Here’s a foolproof way to get the mud out of the carpet if it makes it further than the door.